Overview

 Webhook events will "propagate up" from contained objects through to parent objects.
 For example, changes to comments will be sent to webhooks on the parent task and to ones on the task's projects.
 This way, a webhook on a project will be notified of all changes that occur in all of its tasks, subtasks of those tasks, and comments on those tasks and subtasks.

 This can be a lot of data, some of which might not be relevant to a particular integration, so Asana's webhooks have a filtering feature which allows integrations to specify only the types of changes that they care about.
 By specifying the list of webhook filters on webhook creation, an integration can select just the subset of events it wants to receive.
-When filters are specified on the webhook, events will only be delivered if they pass any of the filters specified when creating the webhook.
+That is, when filters are specified on the webhook, events will only be delivered if they pass any of the filters specified when creating the webhook.

-To reduce the volume of data to transfer, webhooks created on team, portfolio, or workspace must specify filters.
+To reduce the volume of data to transfer, webhooks created on team, portfolio, goal or workspace must specify filters.
 In addition, the set of event filters that can be placed on a team-level or workspace-level webhook is more limited than filters for webhooks that are created on lower-level resources:

 • Webhook events from tasks, subtasks, and stories won't be propagated to these higher-level webhooks, so all changes on these resources are automatically filtered out.